LafColITS/moodle-local_course_template/README.md

 There is a custom event `local_course_template\event\template_copied`, which is triggered after template copying is complete.
 This also adds a system-level log entry which specifies the template course ID and the target course ID.

+### Caching

+When a new course is created the plugin looks for the template course, then creates a backup of that template course.
+Both results are cached.
+The template course id is cached indefinitely; the course backup cache is cleared by the same job that removes the backup itself.
+By default this occurs every day at 3 AM.
+You may disable the caching behavior by unchecking "Enable caching" in the plugin settings.

 ## Acknowledgements

 This plugin was inspired by the course enrollment/templating plugin in use at Wesleyan University.
 The restoration controller settings are derived from LSU's [Simplified Restore block](https://github.com/lsuits/simple_restore).